vriesm060/performance-matters/AUDIT.md

 <img src="screenshots/after001.png" width="50%">

 ### 2. Minify CSS and JS
 In order to reduce more loading time I minified the CSS and JS files.
-I used [](https://csscompressor.com/) to minify the CSS files and I used [](https://jscompress.com/) to minify the JS files.
+I used [CSS Compressor](https://csscompressor.com/) to minify the CSS files and I used [JS Compress](https://jscompress.com/) to minify the JS files.

 By doing this I was able to reduce the loading time by 2 seconds and make the content appear 1 second earlier.